 Student Health and Wellbeing

-Based on Level 2 of King’s Gate, Student Health and Wellbeing work with local and national organisations to help to maximise your academic potential and allow you to have the best possible experience while you’re studying.
+Student Health and Wellbeing work with local and national organisations to help to maximise your academic potential and allow you to have the best possible experience while you’re studying.
 They offer advice and assistance on many topics, from spiritual support to mental health counselling.
 You can find self-help resources and information here.
+They are currently offering online services so do make the most of the support that’s there……..they really are some of the most skilled, approachable and nicest people we have met.

 Silvercloud is a suite of online Cognitive Behavioural Therapy (CBT) programmes, which can be tailored to your specific needs.
 It is free and can be accessed anywhere on a PC, tablet or mobile phone.
 The modules on Silvercloud can be worked through at your own pace and a practitioner from Student Services can help you navigate through the programmes.
-To start Silvercloud click here.
+To find out more and sign up, go to the Silvercloud website.

 Rosie, a Library assistant at the Walton Library, is a fan of the Pomodoro Technique when studying.
 She says: